rejojer/OpenKB/README.md

 ### PageIndex Setup

 Long-document retrieval is a [known challenge](https://x.com/karpathy/status/2039823314982744522) for LLMs.
-[PageIndex](https://github.com/VectifyAI/PageIndex) solves this with vectorless, reasoning-based retrieval by building a hierarchical tree index that lets LLMs reason over the structure for context-aware retrieval.
+[PageIndex](https://github.com/VectifyAI/PageIndex) solves this with vectorless, reasoning-based retrieval, by building a hierarchical tree index that lets LLMs reason over the index for context-aware retrieval.

 PageIndex runs locally by default using the [open-source version](https://github.com/VectifyAI/PageIndex), with no external dependencies required.